Get a property report and suburb profile for any property in Caloundra West

 Caloundra West demographics

 Caloundra West, located on Queensland's Sunshine Coast, is a suburb that offers a blend of coastal charm and suburban comfort.
 With a population of 7,270, it is a community that appeals to families and individuals seeking a relaxed lifestyle with access to beautiful beaches and natural surroundings.
-The median age of 37 suggests a balanced mix of young families and mature residents, contributing to a vibrant yet laid-back atmosphere.
+The median age of 37 suggests a balanced mix of young families and mature residents, contributing to a vibrant and diverse community atmosphere.

 Caloundra West infrastructure, key developments and investment opportunities